backend-development/backend-development-textbook/source/rails_view_and_controller.md

 ![scaffold](images/rest.png)

-Do adapt the views to better fit your users needs, but try to keep the underlying routes the same!
+Do adapt the views to better fit your user's needs, but try to keep the underlying routes the same!

 Form Helpers
 -------

-When you write a Rails App, you never write `form`- or `input`-Tags by hand.
+When you write a Rails App, you never write `form`- or `input`-tags by hand.
 You always use form helpers to contruct the HTML for you.
 You gain a lot of functionality by using the helpers, but you also need to understand how they work.

 ### Creating the Form Tag

-Let's look at a very simple edit-form for a Resource called user:
+Let's look at a very simple edit-form for a resource called user:

 ``` ruby
 <%= form_for(@user) do |f| %>